How to maintain your air conditioning system to extend its lifespan and keep it running efficiently with maintaining maintenance on your system.

-1) Keep that part of the yard maintained
+1) Keep that part of the yard maintained around the outdoor component

 This includes mowing the lawn or taking care of your garden.
 When there is overgrowth you can end up with problems.
 Tall grass, untrimmed hedges, vines and other tall obstacles may cause the outdoor component to overheat, rust out, have wildlife live in it, and leave unwanted debris.
 Remember to remove brush and fallen branches, throw out any garbage and dispose of unwanted material in the area.
-Leaving a 1.5-2′ space between the unit and other objects and keep up to 4′ above the unit clear.
+Leave a 1.5-2′ space between the unit and other objects and keep up to 4′ above the unit clear.
 This is important for air circulation.

-2) Clean with a garden hose
+2) Clean it with a garden hose

 A simple task at the beginning and end of the central air season is to do a quick rinse off with your garden hose.
-Wash off any dust and dirt that got stuck on the unit and prevent it from going into the unit and clogging up other components.
+Wash off any dust and dirt that got stuck on the outside of the unit and prevent it from going into the unit and clogging up other components.
 However do not pressure wash as it is too strong and you may bend a fin.

 3) Use a condenser coil cleaner